pig in Kashmiri कॉशुर

 2. a young pig.

-- pig⇄pig (2), noun.
+- pig ⇄ pig (2), noun.

-(Scottish.) an earthenware container, such as a pot, pitcher, or jar; crock. - pig⇄v.i., v.t.
+(Scottish.) an earthenware container, such as a pot, pitcher, or jar; crock.english - pig ⇄ v.i., v.t.
 1. to bring forth pigs; farrow.

 2. to herd, lodge, or sleep together like pigs, especially in filth.